adrian947/aliada-client/README.md

-> Aliada Ticket is a SPA, it is a challenge created for aliada.mx. **This is a problem that does not exist in aliada.**
+> Aliada Ticket is a challenge created for aliada.mx. **This is a problem that does not exist in aliada.**

 ![login](https://user-images.githubusercontent.com/81486221/169105505-4988315b-6750-4b02-a661-9fd3a5a5b09e.png)